junghan0611/spacemacs/layers/+lang/haskell/README.md

 -----------------------------------------------

 The HLint checker is called **after** the normal flycheck checker, even if the checker fails.
-Check the [Flycheck doesn\'t work](#flycheck-doesnt-work) section.
+Check the [Flycheck doesn't work](#flycheck-doesnt-work) section.

 HLint fails with parse error